MobilityData/gbfs/gbfs.md

 7|0.0000001|1.11 cm

 ## Licensing
-It is recommended that all GBFS data be offered under an open data license.
+It is recommended that all GBFS data sets be offered under an open data license.
 Open data licenses allow consumers to freely use, modify and share GBFS data for any purpose in perpetuity.
 Licensing of GBFS data provides certainty to GBFS consumers, allowing them to integrate GBFS data into their work.

-A link to the data license terms should be included via the `license_id` or `license_url` fields in `system_information.json`.
+All GBFS data sets should specify a license using the `license_id` field with an [SPDX identifier](https://spdx.org/licenses/) or by using `license_url` field with a URL pointing to a custom license in `system_information.json`.
 See the GBFS repo for a [comparison of a subset of standard licenses](https://github.com/NABSA/gbfs/blob/master/data-licenses.md).
 ### Output Format
 Every JSON file presented in this specification contains the same common header information at the top level of the JSON response object: